Your Feedback

 Digital, Analog & Hybrid?

-Before you buy an expensive synthesizer, it probably makes sense to think about what kind of sounds you want to use the synthesizer for and what type of design you prefer.
-If you're a fan of analog warmth and very direct sound, you should probably get an analog synth.
-If you're more into versatile and experimental sound design, a digital synthesizer might be the right choice.
-Hybrid synthesizers combine both worlds and can offer a good compromise!
+Before purchasing an expensive synthesizer, it makes sense to think about what kind of sounds you want to use it for and which type of design you prefer.
+If you are a fan of analog warmth, you will likely want to choose an analog synth.
+If you prefer versatile and experimental sound design, a digital synthesizer might be a better fit.
+Hybrid synthesizers, on the other hand, combine both worlds and can offer a great compromise!

-In any case, we recommend starting with simpler models, such as those found on this page.
-Most of the models shown do not have hidden functions, so you can learn quickly without having to dive into complicated menus.
+In any case, we recommend starting with simple models like the ones featured on this page.
+Most of the models shown have very few hidden functions, allowing you to learn quickly without having to navigate complex menus.
+It’s also worth noting that most synthesizers share many similar components, so learning one specific synth will help you understand others as well.

 Synthesizer consulting team